 -

-Level A Compliance: The site meets a few of the overall ada compliance requirements for websites, but does not have a holistic approach to website accessibility.
+The site meets a few of the overall ADA compliance requirements for websites, but does not have a holistic approach to website accessibility.

 -

-Level AA Compliance: The most vital aspects of disabled accessibility are met.
+The most vital aspects of disabled accessibility are met, but the website could still be more accessible.

 -

-Let’s take a look at some of the most important best practices and how you can check them off your ADA website compliance checklist (Note: each action item falls into one of the 3 compliance categories, broken down by how difficult it is to accomplish said item):
+Let’s take a look at some of the most important best practices and how you can check them off your ADA website compliance checklist with better government website design.

 1. Helpful Page Titles and Subheadings - Level A